Selling a Company – Share Sale or Asset Sale?

 It is important to bear in mind your overall tax and long-term financial position when considering the various options for extracting profits.
 For example, you may not want to unnecessarily miss out on tax credits or universal credit, losing some or all of your personal allowance, or incurring a child benefit tax charge because you’ve taken too much income.
 Also, you should aim to avoid paying tax at the 45% additional rate if at all possible.

-Whoever buys your company will normally expect you to extract all of the Company’s cash before a sale, although some cash may have to be left behind for “working capital” and in any case, “cash for cash” can be agreed if necessary.
+Whoever buys your company will normally expect you to extract all of the Company’s cash before a sale, although some cash will normally be left behind for “working capital” and in any case, “cash for cash” can be agreed if necessary.
 If there are substantial retained funds, you may wish to consider extracting them several years before a sale in order to avoid a last-minute tax implication.

 Summary